pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

 Contradictions fascinate me.
 We spot them all around us: in systems, institutions, and people.
 They settle in quietly, weaving themselves into the stories we live by.
 Left alone, they can last a lifetime.
 And trying to expose them rarely works — as I learned when a friend’s belief in homeopathy quietly collapsed.

 I used to think evidence could unravel a contradiction — that it was like a knot waiting for reason to untangle it.
 This changed when I saw my friend let go of her belief.
 Not because someone argued her out of it.
 For all I know, none of our brief discussions changed much of her opinion.

 She’d always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus against it.

-In many cultures, homeopathy doesn’t _feel_ unscientific.
+In many cultures, homeopathy doesn’t feel unscientific.
 It’s folded into formal medical systems, sometimes even recommended alongside scientific treatment.
 That may be why many people feel no internal conflict.
 Some see it not as pseudoscience, but as a knowledge system neglected by mainstream research.
 That belief can persist even in the face of evidence.

 I brought it up a few times — how it defies science, how most serious institutions now treat it as pseudoscience.
 It made little difference.
 She didn’t argue, but she closed off — as if the conversation brushed against something she needed to keep balanced.

 I had been thinking about beliefs too narrowly.
 Seeing them as probably true or false, supported by evidence or not — and that those which don’t measure up should naturally fall away.
 But that view oversimplifies how our minds actually work.
 What if, instead of imagining the mind as a belief machine, we saw it as a kind of ecosystem?

-In this mental ecosystem, ideas behave like species: some are robust, thriving through direct competition, while others are delicate — surviving in sheltered niches, protected from the harsh scrutiny of logic or evidence.
+In this mental ecosystem, ideas behave like species.
+Some are robust, thriving through direct competition; others are parasitic or symbiotic, feeding off more dominant ideas.
+Some act as keystone species: remove them, and the balance collapses.
+Fragile beliefs may cling to more resilient ones, surviving not by strength, but by attachment.

-What’s striking is that holding science and homeopathy together doesnt' strike a contradiction.
-Science — based on method and evidence — might be a species dominating their worldview.
-But dominance doesn’t always lead to extinction of others.
+What’s striking is that holding science and homeopathy together doesn’t feel contradictory to many people.
+Science — based on method and evidence — might be a dominant species in their worldview.
+But dominance doesn’t always lead to extinction.
 Homeopathy, for instance, survives not by competing with science, but by withdrawing from its arena — like a species thriving in a remote valley, far from the predators of the open plains.

-This becomes more clear in the case of homeopathy if you understand its role.
+This becomes clearer when you understand homeopathy’s role.
 When you visit a homeopath, it’s not just about the remedy.
 It’s about being listened to, being seen as a whole person rather than reduced to a set of symptoms.
 That experience creates trust — and trust is powerful.
-Even if the belief itself is fragile under scrutiny, the emotional connection forms a kind of protective barrier.
-Homeopathy survives in an emotional niche, shielded from the glare of scientific skepticism.
+Even if the belief itself is fragile under scrutiny, the emotional connection forms a kind of microclimate — warm and sheltered enough for the idea to persist.
+Emotions, in this model, are like the nutrients and weather patterns of the mental world: they don’t dictate what is true, but they shape what survives.

 This phenomenon isn’t unique to homeopathy.
 Take astrology.
 Despite lacking any scientific basis for the claim that celestial positions shape daily life, millions still check their horoscopes.
 Astrology endures not because it withstands critique, but because it fulfills emotional needs: comfort, narrative, a sense of meaning.
 It offers a story — one that science doesn’t always provide.